-An inoculation incident is where the blood/body fluid of one person could gain entry into another person's body, such as:
+An inoculation incident is where the blood/blood stained body fluid of one person could gain entry into another person's body, such as:

-- A sharps/needlestick injury with a used instrument or needle - Spillage of blood or body fluid onto damaged skin, e.g. graze, cut, rash, burn - Splash of blood or blood stained body fluid into the eye, mouth or nose - Human bite causing skin to be broken
+- A sharps/needlestick injury with a used needle - Spillage of blood or body fluid onto damaged skin, e.g. graze, cut, rash, burn - Splash of blood or blood stained body fluid into the eye, nose or mouth - Human bite causing skin to be broken

-Many accidental exposures to blood and body fluids are, therefore, not classed as inoculation incidents, e.g. splashes onto intact skin.
+Many accidental exposures to blood and body fluids are, therefore, not classed as inoculation incidents, e.g. splashes onto intact skin, sharps injury from an unused sharp.
 In these circumstances, washing the contaminated area thoroughly with liquid soap and warm running water is all that is required.
-Exposure to vomit, faeces and urine (unless visibly blood stained) and to sterile sharps are also not considered as inoculation injuries.
+Exposure to vomit, faeces and urine (unless visibly blood stained) are also not considered as inoculation injuries.

-Compliance with the above guidance on good practice in sharps management should reduce the risk of a contaminated sharps injury.
+Compliance with the above guidance on good practice in the safe management of sharps should reduce the risk of a contaminated sharps injury.